demirtasdurmus/nexpresst/README.md

 import { errorHandler } from '@/lib/middlewares';

-export const apiRouter = new Router() .onError(errorHandler) // Register errorHandler middleware to your global router instance .use(middleware, anotherMiddleware); // Add other middlewares
+export const apiRouter = new Router() .onError(errorHandler) // Register errorHandler middleware with your global router instance .use(middleware, anotherMiddleware); // Add other middlewares
 ```